yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Target/How_to_test_MCAN_on_AM62x.rst

 Testing MCAN on AM62x
 -------------------------

-With all the boards powered on and the AM62x SK and AM64x EVM booted to Linux, the following commands could be executed to test CAN functionality.

-**Setup AM64x to display received frames**
+*MCAN0 on AM64x to display received CAN packet*

     ::

         root@am64xx-evm:~# ip link set can0 down